-WHAT IS THE DIFFERENCE BETWEEN A WEDDING PLANNER AND A WEDDING COORDINATOR?
+THE DIFFERENCE BETWEEN A WEDDING PLANNER AND A VENUE COORDINATOR

 Something I often get asked is what the difference between a wedding planner and a venue coordinator is.